 Set the CIDR and size your VPC

-The block of private IP addresses used to define your VPC is entered in CIDR notation; because you can't resize a VPC once it is created, you need to decide on an appropriate size before creating it.
-You also need to ensure that the range doesn't overlap the range of addresses used by other resources in the network, namely the application VPC you will peer and other VPCs.
+In AWS and GCP, because you can't resize a VPC once it is created, you need to decide on an appropriate size before creating it.
+You also need to ensure that the range doesn't overlap the range of addresses used by other resources in the network, such as any application VPC you will peer, or other VPCs you have created.

 Ideally, you want the network to be as small as possible while accommodating potential growth.
 Calculate how many applications will be connecting to it, and estimate how that is expected to grow over time.
 Although you may want to create a large network to cover all contingencies, an over-sized network can impact network performance.
 If your traffic experiences spikes, you'll need to take that into account.

 When entering the range for your VPC in YugabyteDB Managed, the size of the network is determined by the prefix length (the number after the

 /25 is sufficient.

 The number of available addresses and sizing recommendation depends on the cloud provider where you are deploying.

 In AWS, you assign the range to a single region.
 If you need multiple regions, you create a separate VPC for each region.